 In this article, numerical simulations of the electrical current-voltage characteristics of an n-Si / p-Si homojunction solar cell and an n-ZnO / p-Si heterojunction solar cell are performed.
 In order to find the optimal structure of the solar cells, numerical modelling using SCAPS-1D (Solar Cell Capacitance Simulator One Dimension) is performed.
-We study the effect of emitter and base thickness and doping on the cell output parameters which are open circuit voltage (V{oc}), short circuit current density (J{cc}), form factor (FF) and conversion efficiency (η).
-A comparison between the homojunction and heterojunction structure is also made in order to find which one of the two structures has the better conversion efficiency.
-We found that the efficiency of the n-ZnO / p-Si heterojunction is better than that of the n-Si / p-Si homojunction.
+We study the effect of both emitter and base thicknesses and doping on the cell output parameters which are open circuit voltage (V{oc}), short circuit current density (J{cc}), form factor (FF) and conversion efficiency (η).
+A comparison between the homojunction and heterojunction structures is also made in order to find which one of the two structures has the better conversion efficiency.
+For the same optimal values of the input parameters, we found that the conversion efficiency of the n-ZnO / p-Si heterojunction (23.23%) is higher than that of the n-Si / p-Si homojunction (20.08%).
 Therefore, the presence of a transparent conductive oxide (TCO) such as an n-ZnO layer on p-type silicon can improve the conversion efficiency of the solar cell due to the anti-reflection effect of the TCO layer.